borglab/gtsam/GTSAM-Concepts.md

         typedef Point2::retract type;
       }

   The above is still up in the air.
 Do we need the type indirection?
+Could we just inherit the trait like so

+      template<>
+      gtsam::traits::retract<Point2> : Point2::retract {
+      }

+  In which case we could just say `gtsam::traits::retract<Point2>(p)(v)`.

 tags
 ----